Booking Tickets in Advance

 Only in Tokyo

 I had seen plenty of photos and videos from friends and online.
 It looked like the kind of show that would only be able possible to stage here in Tokyo.
-I had not been sure if it was the right thing to go to with an 11 year old but after reading a few comments online I had decided to give it a go and find out for ourselves.
+I had not been sure if visit the Robot Cafe and its mad show with an 11 year old but after reading a few comments online I had decided to give it a go and find out for ourselves.

 The Maze of Shinjuku Station